aaronmsimon/unity-kings-of-the-beach/README.md

 #### Menus

+#### Basic Updates to do (dynamic list)
+- Target Layer Mask just for Player
+- Refactor athlete to true player
+- easing for ai following player
+- adjust code for considering which side of court player is on (tracking hits, aim, etc)
+- lots of testing code for Teammate that needs to be cleaned up

 #### Concepts/Ideas
 - use right stick to reach for ball on dig
 - amount of power, direction, depends on angle of ball, how quickly can get under it, etc
+- is amount of power based on how long button is held?
 - block calls
+- confidence, high five/hug after every point and hold hands when changing sides
+- NEW interaction concept!!  hold for dig, press & release for directed pass/shot

 #### Cleanup
 - is it better to create a static TagHashes class instead of hard-coding tag strings?